×

 When we asked people living in Hungary about club and activities where newcomers can meet others, they responded:

 "It really depends upon your personal needs.
 This is a quite rural place, the villagers quitely go about there everyday business.
 Gardening is a big thing, growing your own produce.
-A car is essential although there's a regular bus service to the bigger towns," explained one expat living in Tarnazsadany, Hungary.
+A car is essential although there's a regular bus service to the bigger towns," commented one expat who made the move to Tarnazsadany.

-"Newcomers should read the Budapest Business Journal to get informed about events - www.bbj.hu," said one expat in Budapest.
+"Newcomers should read the Budapest Business Journal to get informed about events - www.bbj.hu," remarked one expat living in Budapest, Hungary.

 View More Answers